Valid post-selection inference in Robust Q-learning: Simulation Study

 We report the results of six simulation scenarios at four different sample sizes.
 Scenarios A, B, and C make the previously-described modifications for the first-stage parameters, while scenarios D, E, and F do not.
 We summarize the configurations in \Cref{tab:sim-setup}.
 Here, we list different functional forms considered: linear function $f_l$, quadratic function $f_q$, a highly-nonlinear function with interactions $f_n$, and the constant functions 1 and 0.
-Specific forms for these functions are given in \Cref{app:sim-function-forms}.
-Because the true $\Delta_{\ell}$ functions in each stage are linear, the conditional targets and unconditional targets are very similar.
-In fact, the two parameters are equivalent as long as the selected model contains the true model.
-In our simulations, the two versions of these parameters had very small differences, but the size of the $\hat{\Rcal}_{\ell}$ intervals were much larger when compared to those of $\hat{\Rcal}_{\ell}^{cond}.$
+Because the true $\Delta_{\ell}$ functions in each stage are linear, the conditional targets and unconditional targets are very similar, and in fact are equivalent as long as the selected model contains the true model.
+In our simulations, the two versions of these parameters had very small differences, but the size of the $\hat{\Rcal}_{\ell}$ intervals were much larger when compared to those of $\hat{\Rcal}_{\ell}^{cond}.$ Specific forms for $f_l,~f_q,$ and $f_n$ are given in \Cref{app:sim-function-forms}.

-We constructed confidence intervals with both with the standard UPoSI method---i.e. the confidence intervals of form \eqref{eq:uposi-conf-region-bound}, which we call ``UPoSI'' in the simulations---as well as our proposed confidence intervals of the form \eqref{eq:uposi-conf-region-coord-1,eq:uposi-conf-region-coord-2}, which we label as ``UPoSI-coord''.
-As baselines, we compare these with the selective intervals (``SI'') constructed based on polyhedral inference, as well as naive confidence intervals which ignore the selection process by applying the perturbation bootstrap as if the model were not data-driven (``Naive'').
-To examine the conservativeness of the intervals, we examine the median confidence interval length of each method at each sample size; to understand the False Coverage properties of the intervals, we use the False Coverage Rate (FCR).
-We choose this metric because the SI procedure controls FCR under known nuisance parameters, and both variations of the UPoSI intervals strongly control FCR through \eqref{eq:uposi-1-cond-coverage-statement,eq:uposi-2-cond-coverage-statement}.
-Summarizing length with the median instead of the mean avoids the infinite length characteristics of SI \citep{kivaranovicLengthPostModelSelectionConfidence2020} which would otherwise dominate the plots.
+We constructed UPoSI confidence intervals (i.e., with half-length $\hat{L}_{2j \model_2}$ in Stage 2), labeled ``UPoSI'' in the simulation results.
+We compare these with the selective intervals (``SI'') constructed based on polyhedral inference, as well as naive confidence intervals which ignore the selection process by applying the perturbation bootstrap as if the model were not data-driven (``Naive'').
+To examine the conservativeness of the intervals, we use the median confidence interval length of each method at each sample size; to understand the coverage properties of the intervals, we use the FCR.